Devam-Sheth/naptick-task-2/README.md

     python -m pip install --upgrade pip
     pip install -r requirements.txt
     ```
-    *(Note: The `requirements.txt` file should be present in the repository, listing all necessary Python packages.)*

 4.  **Install System Dependencies (If Necessary):**
     * **`sounddevice`:** This library interfaces with your system's audio capabilities and might require `portaudio`.